KordingLab/hilbert-constrained-gradient-descent/README.md

 See Benjamin, Rolnick, Kording, ICLR 2019, https://openreview.net/forum?id=SkMwpiR9Y7

-### Example usage
+## Usage

-This optimizer is unusual in that it takes a 1st "test step" that it then corrects (in the direction opposite the gradient of the change in function space, so that this change is minimized.)
+This optimizer is unusual in that it takes a 1st "test step" that it then corrects (in the direction opposite the gradient of the change in function space, so that this change is minimized).
 This behavior has the following implications:
 - When calling .step(), we require that you supply a function that evaluates your network on validation data.
         This will be called after taking the "test step" to see how far in L2 space we've gone.
 See the example below.
 - There are hyperparameters that control the corrective step (`n_corrections`, `inner_lr`)

+#### Example training loop
-Notice the differences in the following training loop.
+Notice the differences from a typical loop:
-    - we loop over a validation dataloader `val_loader` as well as the normal training data
+- We loop over a validation dataloader `val_loader` as well as the normal training data
-    - We feed a function called `validation_eval` to the `step()` call of the optimizer.
+- **We feed a function called `validation_eval` to the `step()` call of the optimizer**.
 This is necessary because the HC family of optimizers needs to internally re-calculate how far the network travels in function space after each internal loop.
 - We need to re-define `validation_eval` each loop to evaluate a particular batch of validation data.
 ```
-# Code snippet... assuming the typical things like `model` is defined above
+...
 optimizer = HCAdam(model.parameters(), lr=0.01,
                    fcn_change_limiter=1.0, inner_lr=0.05, n_corrections=5,  # HC params
                    betas=(0.9, 0.999), eps=1e-08, amsgrad=False)  # adam params